 From 25 May 2018 onwards, huge fines hang over my head when I forgot a little detail.

-Exagerated: Elizabeth Denham, the U.K.’s information commissioner, said the following in a blog post from the Ico news site:
+Exagerated: Elizabeth Denham, the U.K.’s information commissioner, said the following in a blog post (no longer available) from the Ico news site:

 “It’s scaremongering to suggest that we’ll be making early examples of organizations for minor infringements or that maximum fines will become the norm,” she said.
 “The ICO’s commitment to guiding, advising, and educating organisations about how to comply with the law will not change under the GDPR.
 We have always preferred the carrot to the stick.”